Life with Jody--former Soldier (medically retired), writer (in training), and lots more

 Read more about London East End Food Tour - London | Viator at: https://www.viator.com/tours/London/London-East-End-Food-Tour/d737-6093FOOD?pub=...

 A 3 1/2 hour food tour?
 Wow!
 I'm not good at pacing myself and was fairly full after the first stop.
 On the good side, I wasn't super keen on the 2nd stop anyway.
 My favorite two stops were the cheese stop and the final dessert stop.
 YUM! lol I hung out with a variety of folks during different parts of the tour.
 I wanted to get to say goodbye, so I spent some time with 👻The Ghost of Jellyfish👻, Kittiara, Salloween, and the rest of my British buddies.
 I'll see the others in the airport and on the flight back.
 I'm happy that I'll be sitting next to SB Musing.
 In case I can't sleep, I'm sure she'll be a source of entertainment. lol

 Your flights are all arranged and transportation is covered.
 Exchange addresses, cell phone numbers and get all those hugs taken care of because the next month-long adventure with Lyn's Tour Guide Service is next August.

 If you have enjoyed your traveling experience, please feel free to tip your travel service "30-Day Bloggers Group" .
 It is always a pleasure to serve you.
-Lyn and Fivesixer.
+Witchy Lyn and Rocky Horror Fivesixer Show.